newsraft/newsraft/README.md

 Newsraft is a [feed reader](https://en.wikipedia.org/wiki/News_aggregator) with [ncurses](https://en.wikipedia.org/wiki/Ncurses) user interface.
 It is greatly inspired by [Newsboat](https://www.newsboat.org) and tries to be its lightweight counterpart.
-The design differences betwen these projects are mentioned in the [doc/project-goals.md](https://codeberg.org/grisha/newsraft/src/branch/main/doc/project-goals.md).
+The design differences between these projects are mentioned in the [doc/project-goals.md](https://codeberg.org/grisha/newsraft/src/branch/main/doc/project-goals.md).

 ## Dependencies